 EC-Council Certified SOC Analyst (CSA)

 CSA is specially designed for SOC beginners who want job-ready skills.
-During this course you will learn alert analysis, log analysis, malware investigation and hands-on SOC tools.
+During this course you will learn alert analysis, log analysis, malware investigation, and hands-on SOC tools.
 This certification is good for those who want deep SOC knowledge.

 Microsoft SC-900 (Security, Compliance & Identity Fundamentals)